JonathanBowker/conversation-marketing/ai-observatory/brand-entity-mapping.md

 * For each form response, extract the value and assign to the matching ENTITY LABEL.
 * When generating a QWIKI question or answer, substitute placeholders (e.g., `$BrandName`) with values from the mapped entity.
 * All variables in QWIKI output are referenced by the ENTITY LABEL mapping above.
+* Always include the provider, model, and audit date metadata for context and repeatability.

 ---